top of page

 What if you didn’t have to wait until you were exhausted or sick to slow down?
 What if rest could be part of your rhythm, not just a last resort?

-What restful thing can you do yourself today?
+What restful thing can you do for yourself today?

 bottom of page